53 Different Types of Beetles in Michigan

 The red-lined Carrion Beetle (Necrodes surinamensis) is one of the common types of beetles in Michigan.
 These beetles are also known as carrion beetles because they eat carrion and other dead animals, not just plants.

 Carrion beetles have oval-shaped bodies.
-It is covered with short hairs that look like bristles, and its legs are about the same length.
+It is covered with short hairs resembling bristles, and its legs are about the same length.

-Also, have unusually long antennae, with clubbed antennae made up of many segments.
-This species has a dark brown to the black coloration on its backside, with a reddish-brown coloration on its underside and legs.
+Also, they have unusually long antennae, with clubbed antennae comprising many segments.
+This species has a dark brown to black coloration on its backside, with a reddish-brown coloration on its underside and legs.

 11. Redbud Borer Beetle

-The Redbud Borer Beetle (Ptosima gibbicollis) is one of the types of Beetles in Michigan, including North America.
+The Redbud Borer Beetle (Ptosima gibbicollis) is one of the types of beetles in Michigan and North America.

 It has red hair-like setae on its elytra (the hard wings covering its body) and lives primarily on trees like oaks and ashes.